JDoYo/saveyourself/<SaveYourself>_Project Management.md

 Project Management: Contributted to section 6.

-SRS: Contributted to sections three (3.2, 3.4) and four (4.2, 4.5) of the document
+SRS: Contributted to sections three (3.2, 3.4) and four (4.2, 4.5) of the document.

 SDD: Created logical view diagram and completed work-assignment view.